All the info on the UCI World Cup in Fort William

 03

-Around 30,000 spectators descend on Fort William when the World Cup takes place, but the town itself is relatively small and has only just over 10,000 full-time inhabitants.
+Around 30,000 spectators descend on the small Scottish town of Fort William when the World Cup takes place, but the town itself hosts just over 10,000 full-time inhabitants.
 With the Fort William World Cup having not run for two years, due to the 2020 and 2021 races being postponed, the town will be bursting at the seams, while out on the course the best spectating spots will be scarce.

 Ben Nevis, the tallest mountain in the UK, overhangs the town and is an attraction itself, with the possibility of hiking to the peak.
 The area in general is a haven for walkers, climbers and outdoors enthusiasts.